 The search engine is available near the top of this page.

 Falls Township, Pennsylvania

-Q. Friend, I need the same answers concerning plating PCB board with silver nitrate.... it works when you dissolved with 35% Hydrogen Peroxide [linked by editor to product info at Amazon] (I've got crystals of silver nitrate) but layers are done in many passes and doesn't seem to " catch the copper well....any better experience would be much appreciated...
+Q. Friend, I need the same answers concerning plating PCB board with silver nitrate.... it works when you dissolved with hydrogen peroxide (I've got crystals of silver nitrate) but layers are done in many passes and doesn't seem to " catch the copper well....any better experience would be much appreciated...

 - Cairo, Egypt